A Short Guide to Project Management Plan

 How to Create a Project Management Plan?

 A project management plan is described as an output of the Develop Project Management Plan process in the PMBOK Guide.
-Before to start creating this plan, it is important to understand key project deliverables and the scope.
+Before to start creating it, it is important to understand key project deliverables and the scope.

 The Project Management Plan;